World Plants Logo

 Texture Description

-Mature specimen Bark is scaly and fissured, while young specimens bear smoother bark accompanied by resin blisters.
+Mature specimen bark is scaly and fissured, while young specimens bear smoother bark accompanied by resin blisters.

 Propagation